Linluo railway station

 Linluo railway station (麟洛車站 (Línluò Chēzhàn)) is a railway station located in Linluo Township, Pingtung County, Taiwan.
-It is located on the Pingtung line and is operated by Taiwan Railways.
+It is located on the Pingtung line and is operated by Taiwan Railway.
 It is two kilometers away from Linluo and is near Provincial Highway 1.

 The station has two side platforms.
 In line with the Kaohsiung Chaozhou Railway MRT project, this station was converted into an elevated station on June 25, 2013.

-Image of train in the Station.